Back To Search Results

 Diapedesis (also called Extravasation or Leukocyte Adhesion Cascade)

 Leukocyte migration to sites of injury or infection is mediated by pathogen-associated molecular patterns (PAMPs) and damage-associated molecular patterns (DAMPs) present on microbes and damaged tissue, respectively.
-Local inflammatory cells, such as macrophages and mast cells, detect pathogen-associated molecular patterns (PAMPs) and damage-associated molecular patterns (DAMPs) and release cytokines as a signal for leukocytes to migrate out of circulation.
+Local inflammatory cells, such as macrophages and mast cells, detect pathogen-associated molecular patterns (PAMPs) and damage-associated molecular patterns (DAMPs) and release cytokines to signal leukocytes to migrate out of circulation.
 Histamine and heparin released by perivascular mast cells aid in opening intracellular junctions between the capillary endothelial cells.
 Furthermore, endothelial cells secrete chemoattractants and express surface markers, including selectins, integrin, and cellular adhesion molecules (CAMs) on their lumen that cause leukocyte adhesion, rolling, arrest, and eventual migration into the affected tissues.

 Myeloid

 Neutrophils comprise 50% to 70% of circulating leukocytes and represent the body's initial line of defense.
 They are involved in the acute inflammatory response to bacterial infection and the removal of the bacteria by phagocytosis.
 They are also the most numerous cells to arrive at the site of injury or infection.
-There, they undergo diapedesis to the site of infection or injury.
-They then recognize foreign antigens on bacteria, infectious agents, dead cells, and debris via a variety of membrane receptors.
+There, they undergo diapedesis at the site of infection or injury.
+They then recognize foreign antigens on bacteria, infectious agents, dead cells, and debris via various membrane receptors.
 These are then phagocytosed and degraded by enzymes within intracellular phagolysosomes.
 Specific and azurophilic granules containing myeloperoxidase fuse with the lysosome, with respiratory bursts resulting in the generation of reactive oxygen species and degradation of bacteria within the phagolysosomes.

 Basophils have similar functions to mast cells and supplement their activity.
 They make up less than 1% of all leukocytes.
 Their primary function is inflammation and allergic reaction.
 Basophils have a high affinity for binding IgE antibodies on their surface.
 Antigens (allergens) binding to the IgE on the basophil surface results in degranulation and release of substances such as mediators of inflammation like histamine, eosinophil chemotactic factor, platelet-activating factor, and phospholipase A.[2][3] These agents cause the symptoms of allergies and, in extreme cases, hypersensitivity reactions and anaphylaxis.
 Of note, basophils have almost no phagocytic abilities.

 Eosinophils make up about 1 to 4% of the leukocytes on average.
 They are involved in chronic inflammation, allergic reactions, and host deference against parasitic infections.
 They also modulate potentially deleterious effects of inflammatory vasoactive mediators.
-This modulatory effect is via specific substances, arylsulfatase and histaminase, enzymes that decompose leukotrienes and histamine, respectively.
+This modulatory effect is via specific substances, arylsulfatase, and histaminase, enzymes that decompose leukotrienes and histamine.
 Eosinophils combat parasitic infections by releasing their specific granules, of which the cationic protein, a major basic protein, has toxicity against helminth parasites.[4]
 Last, like neutrophils and basophils, eosinophils are phagocytic; however, they commonly clear antigen-antibody complexes.

 Lymphoid